rujuldwivedi/Dog-Vision/README.md

 # Dog-Vision (🐶👁)

-Welcome to Dog-Vision, a project that harnesses the power of Computer Vision to classify photos of dogs into different breeds using TensorFlow.
+Welcome to Dog Vision - a project that harnesses the power of Computer Vision to classify photos of dogs into different breeds using TensorFlow.
 Whether you're a dog lover or a machine learning enthusiast, this project provides a hands-on exploration of deep learning and transfer learning in the realm of computer vision.

 ## Project Overview